zapplyjobs/interview-handbook-2026/README.md

 ---

 The best way to answer any behavioral question is with an anecdote.
 Given the fact that you're a fresh graduate, you can use examples from your academic or everyday life to answer some of the questions.
-For example, if you get asked, "How do you handle a challenge?"
-You can talk about a challenge you addressed during your studies or in your everyday life that was hindering you in some way.
+For example, if you get asked, <i>"How do you handle a challenge?"</i> You can talk about a challenge you addressed during your studies or in your everyday life that was hindering you in some way.
 It's not necessary to always answer such questions with an example from your working experience.

 ---